 Dissolution/Divorce: A legal process to end the marriage.

-Emancipated: A child who reached age 18 or completes high school, whichever is later, marries, enters the armed forces, or is financially independent.
+Emancipated: A child who reached age 18 or completes high school, whichever is later, or marries, enters the armed forces, or is financially independent.
 The child is no longer viewed by the court as his/her parents’ legal responsibility.

-Hearing: A presentation of evidence or arguments by both parties through attorneys to the judge in order for the court to make a decision concerning the issue.
+Hearing: A presentation of evidence or arguments by both parties through attorneys to the judge in order for the court to make a decision concerning the disputed issue.

 Joint Petition: Some states allow divorcing couples to file a Petition for Dissolution together, naming both parties as Petitioners.
 If a Joint Petition is used, no Summons will be prepared.
 The Joint Petition is a rarely used option, but it is available.

 Joint ownership: Property held in the names of two or more people.
 In divorce, those which are acquired during the marriage or transferred to a spouse during the marriage.